vmware-archive/cf-mysql-quota-enforcer/README.md

 Examples:
 - `$ cf-mysql-quota-enforcer -configPath=/path/to/config.json`
-- `$ cf-mysql-quota-enforcer -config={"Host": "127.0.0.1", "Port": 3306, "User": "root", "Password": "password", "DBName": "development"}`
+- `$ cf-mysql-quota-enforcer -config='{"Host": "127.0.0.1", "Port": 3306, "User": "root", "Password": "password", "DBName": "development", "PauseInSeconds": 1}'`

-An example configuration file is provided in `config-example.json`.
+An example configuration file is provided in `config-example.yaml`.
-Copy this to `config.json` and edit as necessary; `config.json` is ignored by git.
+Copy this to `config.yaml` and edit as necessary; `config.yaml` is ignored by git.

 ##Testing